-Except for financial assets at fair value through profit or loss are measured at fair value, the consolidated financial statements have been prepared on a historical cost basis.
+Except for the following significant accounts, the consolidated financial statements have been prepared on a historical cost basis.

 (ii) Functional and presentation currency

 The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
 The consolidated financial statements are presented in New Taiwan Dollar (NTD), which is the Company's functional currency.
 All financial information presented in NTD has been rounded to the nearest thousand.